-Interest income and other income decreased in the first quarter of 2012 compared to the same period in 2011, due to lower average effective interest rates and lower average invested balances.
+Interest income and other income decreased in the third quarter of 2012 compared to the same period in 2011, due to lower average effective interest rates, partially offset by higher average invested balances.
+Interest income and other income decreased in first nine months of 2012 compared to the same period in 2011, due to lower average effective interest rates and lower average invested balances.

-Interest expense and other expense decreased in the first quarter of 2012 compared to the same period in 2011, due to lower interest expense on our equipment financing debt.
-We repaid the remaining outstanding equipment financing debt in the first quarter of 2012.
+Interest expense and other expense decreased in the third quarter and first nine months of 2012 compared to the same periods in 2011, due to lower interest expense on our equipment financing debt.
+We repaid the remaining outstanding equipment financing debt in March 2012.